linode/developers/hugo/content/web-servers/nginx/how-to-configure-nginx.md

     For full definitions of the gzip options, check out [this page](http://nginx.org/en/docs/http/ngx_http_gzip_module.html) from the nginx docs.

-{: .note }
->
+{{< note >}}

-> If you keep gzip compression enabled here, note that you are trading increased CPU costs in exchange for your lower bandwidth use.
+If you keep gzip compression enabled here, note that you are trading increased CPU costs in exchange for your lower bandwidth use.
 Set the `gzip_comp_level` to a value between 1 and 9, where 9 requires the greatest amount of CPU resources and 1 requires the least.
 The default value is 1.

+{{< /note >}}

 Note that the code snippet shown above does not include the closing bracket (**}**), because the HTTP section isn't finished.
 For detailed explanations of every directive in the `HTTP` block, check out [this page](http://nginx.org/en/docs/http/ngx_http_core_module.html) from the nginx documentation.